 AptamiR is developing breakthrough therapies based on the research of Craig Mello and Andrew Fire who won the 2006 Nobel Prize for Physiology or Medicine for the discovery of RNA interference.

-Human obesity, Type 2 Diabetes Mellitus (T2DM) and Non-Alcoholic Fatty Liver Disease (NAFLD) are growing worldwide pandemics caused by sedentary lifestyle and excessive consumption of energy-dense foods rich in saturated lipids and carbohydrates.
+- Human obesity, Type 2 Diabetes Mellitus (T2DM) and Metabolic Dysfunction-Associated Fatty Liver Disease (MAFLD) are growing worldwide pandemics caused by sedentary lifestyle and excessive consumption of energy-dense foods rich in saturated lipids and carbohydrates.

 - have poor benefit-to-risk profiles

 - fail to reach their long-term goals and

 - There is currently no approved drug for the treatment of MAFLD.

 - Obesity and Metabolic Dysfunction Associated Fatty Liver Disease are global pandemics in need of safe, effective and convenient therapies.